aschwtzr/CodeCompanion/README.md

 Go to https://wakatime.com and set up an account.
 Head over to the API docs and grab your API key: https://wakatime.com/developers.
 Make sure npm request is installed on your machine!

+Run CodeCompanion.js with the following command in Terminal:

+token=your_slack_token node code_companion.js